 A minimal, playful design incorporates wood and white for a more modern bathroom style.

-A wooden touch and stone flooring make any home a great combination.
-It’s warm and inviting while also being classic and timeless.
+A wooden touch and stone flooring make for a great combination in any home.
+It’s warm and inviting, yet classic and timeless.

 A bright style is achieved by mixing a wood bathtub with more daylight.